Recognizing Medical Writing Professionals

 - hold a bachelor or advanced degree (in any field), and

-- have at least 2 years of paid work experience in the medical communication field.
+- have at least 2 years of paid work experience in the field of medical communication

 Questions about eligibility?
 Review the eligibility FAQs and read the Qualifying Work Experience document, which provides detailed information of what activities constitute 2 years of paid medical writing experience, including examples.